-At the time the student begins the Bar/Bat mitzvah program, his/her family's financial obligations to the congregation (dues, school fees, and other assessments) must be current unless special arrangements are made.
-In addition to regular school fees, there is a \$400 fee for Bar/Bat Mitzvah preparation, classes, and supplies.
-This fee is due no later than 30 days before the Bar/Bat Mitzvah ceremony.
-For additional, optional use of the Temple facilities for luncheons and dinners, there are additional fees, summarized in the Facilities Rental Contract, in Appendix, pp 27-28.
+At the time the student begins the Bar/Bat mitzvah program, his/her family's financial obligations to the congregation (dues, school fees, and other assessments) must be current, unless special arrangements are made.
+In addition to regular school fees, there is a fee for Bar/Bat Mitzvah preparation, classes, and supplies.
+Below is the fee schedule.
+For additional, optional use of the Temple facilities for luncheons and dinners, there are additional fees.
+Please contact the Temple office to make arrangements.